JMMonte/Reentry_v2/README.md

 ## Usage

 1. **Navigating the Scene**: Use the mouse for orbiting around objects, zooming in and out.
+Also works with touch screens(drag, pinch, etc).
 2. **Interacting with GUI**: Adjust simulation parameters like time warp, object visibility, and physics variables through the GUI.
-3. **Viewing Data**: Real-time data for satellites can be viewed and analyzed via the integrated chart system.
+3. **Viewing Data**: Real-time data for satellites can be viewed and analyzed via the integrated chart system (wip).
+4. **Create and manage Spacecraft**: launch satellites from specific locations on Earth to any orbit.
+Currently only allows for only the first orbit implementation, working on multi-impulse capabilities.

 ## Contributing